pfarnach/BakersDozen/README.md

 # BAKER'S DOZEN ([Baker's Dozen](http://getskeleton.com))
-Baker's Dozen is a simple, responsive boilerplate to kickstart any responsive project that adds an inuitive thirteenth column to the boring old twelve column standard.
+Baker's Dozen is a simple, responsive boilerplate to kickstart any responsive project that adds an intuitive thirteenth column to the boring old twelve column standard.

 ### What's in the download?